zama-ai/concrete/docs/howto/manage_keys.md

 ```

 {% hint style="warning" %}
-If assigned keys are generated for a different circuit, an exception would be raised.
+If assigned keys are generated for a different circuit, an exception will be raised.
 {% endhint %}

 ## Saving